 Notes

-- Pasta - Small shells, elbow macaroni or ditalini pasta may be used.
+- Pasta - Use small shells, elbow macaroni, or ditalini pasta.

-- Beans - Cannellini beans, navy bean or borlotti beans may be used.
+- Beans - Use cannellini beans, navy beans, or borlotti beans.

-- Tomatoes - Crushed tomatoes or diced tomatoes can also be used.
+- Tomatoes - Use crushed tomatoes or diced tomatoes in place of whole tomatoes.

-- White - For a white version of this soup, omit the tomatoes and add an additional cup of chicken broth.
+- White - Omit the tomatoes and add an additional cup of chicken broth.

 - Vegetarian - Omit the pancetta and use vegetable stock or broth.